Search programs

 Students should also know that some online degrees have in-person learning requirements, even if all classes can be completed virtually.
 For example, nursing degree students typically have to complete clinical rotations that require them to be at a specific site.
 When researching online degrees, students should check with a program representative to find out if there are any site-specific in-person requirements as part of the curriculum.

 Classes in online degree programs are delivered either synchronously or asynchronously.
 In synchronous programs, students meet in virtual classrooms at designated times, giving them more opportunities for interaction with instructors and classmates.
-Asynchronous programs have no set class meeting times.
+Asynchronous programs are self-paced with no set class meeting times.
 Students access their lessons and assignments according to their schedules and typically only engage with teachers and classmates through email or message boards.

 According to Villagomez, “Any online college program requires a lot of independent study and self-motivation.
 The students best suited for online degree programs are those who enjoy learning and can work independently.”
 Before enrolling in an online degree program, Villagomez recommends that students develop their study habits, time management, organization, and research skills to help them navigate the common challenges of online learning.